exaexa/EmbedSOM/README.md

 CXXFLAGS += -O3 -march=native
 ```

 After reinstalling EmbedSOM, SIMD code will be used by default.
+Note that only the SOM functions from EmbedSOM are affected, i.e. you will need to use `EmbedSOM::SOM` to get this speedup. `FlowSOM::BuildSOM` will not get accelerated.